Edward Arthur Thomas: Death

-Ed Thomas was murdered on June 24, 2009, by Mark Becker, a mentally ill former player who had been released from a Waterloo Hospital less the day prior to the shooting Thomas was in a room with 20 football and volleyball players, many of whom testified at the trial of Mark Becker.
-Ed Thomas was shot six or seven times; Thomas also suffered blunt force injuries to his head, chest and legs, which were likely from Becker stomping or kicking Thomas, according to the medical examiner.
+Thomas was murdered on June 24, 2009, by Mark Becker, a mentally ill former player who had been released from a Waterloo Hospital less than a day prior to the shooting.
+Thomas was in a room with 20 football and volleyball players, many of whom testified at Becker's trial.
+He was shot six or seven times; Thomas also suffered blunt force injuries to his head, chest and legs, which were likely from Becker stomping or kicking Thomas, according to the medical examiner.

 Aftermath

 The night of his death, 2,500 mourners gathered for a candlelight vigil.
 He was featured on the July 6, 2009 cover of Sports Illustrated.
 On August 28, 2009, the national cable network, ESPN, televised his high school's first football game of the year in memory of Coach Thomas.

 On March 2, 2010, a Butler County jury convicted Becker of first-degree murder in connection with Thomas' death.
 Testimony in the trial focused on Becker's mental state at the time of the shooting.
 On April 14, 2010, Becker received a life sentence for his conviction of first-degree murder.

 Members of Thomas' family have approached the Iowa Legislature to consider legislation requiring hospital personnel to notify law enforcement before releasing a psychiatric patient facing criminal charges.
 On March 24, 2010, the Ed Thomas Bill was passed.

 Thomas was posthumously awarded the Arthur Ashe Courage Award at the 2010 ESPY Awards.
 On August 16, 2011, Zondervan released The Sacred Acre: The Ed Thomas Story, a book authored by the Thomas family and Mark Tabb; that tells the story of Thomas' role in the town's recovery after the 2008 tornado, and the details of his murder.